bassosimone/ffi-utils/measurement_kit/ffi/README.md

 }
 ```

+### status.queued

-- `"status.queued"`: (object) Emitted once to indicate that the tast has been submitted for running.
+Emitted once to indicate that the tast has been submitted for running.
 Unless you run multiple test at the same time (which is discouraged), this event also implies that the test will be started immediately.